nickbrandt/GitLab/doc/administration/integration/kroki.md

-# Kroki & GitLab
+# Kroki diagrams

-> [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/44851) in GitLab x.y.
+> [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/241744) in GitLab x.y.

-When [Kroki](https://kroki.io) integration is enabled and configured in GitLab we are able to create diagrams in AsciiDoc and Markdown documents.
+When [Kroki](https://kroki.io) integration is enabled and configured in GitLab you can use it to create diagrams in AsciiDoc and Markdown documents.

 ## Kroki Server